FAQ BFH diagonal

 BFH optional modules take place as follows:

-- During the semester on Tuesday or Thursday from 16:30 until the evening + on Saturdays (autumn semester week 38–51 / spring semester week 8–21)
+- During the semester on Tuesday or Thursday from 16:30 until the evening, on Wednesday from 18:15 until the evening + on Saturdays (autumn semester week 38–51 / spring semester week 8–21)

 - as Winter School in week 7